Pets can offer many benefits for your overall health. Learn what to consider before bringing one home.

 How do pets do all this for you?
 Let’s get into it:

 Pets can be a wonderful source of comfort and companionship as you get older.
-A 2022 review from Aging & Mental Health found that having a pet is linked to lower levels of depression, loneliness, and anxiety.
+A 2022 review from Aging & Mental Health found that having a pet is linked to lower levels of:

-Looking after a pet involves regular activity, such as feeding, grooming, or walking the dog.
-This can help structure your day.
+One reason for this may be that looking after a pet involves regular activity.
+It often includes tasks like feeding, grooming, or walking the dog.
+All these activities can help structure your day.
 A daily routine makes it easier to build and maintain healthy habits that support your mental health and wellbeing.

 Pet owners often find community in fellow animal lovers.
 This can be from: